News

 This process breaks plastics down into their molecular building blocks, called monomers.

-• End Products: High-quality monomers that can create food-safe packaging, medical supplies, or even high-performance plastics for industrial use.
+• End Products: High-quality monomers that can create food-safe packaging, medical supplies, or high-performance plastics for industrial use.

-• ExampleLoop Industries uses depolymerization to recycle PET waste, such as plastic bottles and polyester fibers, into high-purity monomers like dimethyl terephthalate (DMT) and monoethylene glycol (MEG).
-These monomers are then reassembled into brand-new PET plastics.
+• Example: Loop Industries uses low-temperature methanolysis to recycle PET waste, such as plastic bottles and polyester fibers, into monomers like dimethyl terephthalate (DMT) and monoethylene glycol (MEG), which are reassembled into new PET.

 Conversion Processes